S3028837/ThAmCo/README.md

 Continue and complete the developments of a web app that follows multiple requirements.

-### ThAmCo.Catering
+## ThAmCo.Catering

 I am currently working on the catering web service part of the project.

+### Database Classes

-I am working on creating the databases for the solution.
+Working on creating each class for the catering database(db)
+Trying to define the many-to-one relationships has proven dificult between the classes.
+I have been making use of AI (Microsoft Copilot) to try and understand the relationships.